stiofanEimeid/graphic-design-services/README.md

 #### Password Reset

 Users may reset their password by clicking the relevant link on the login page.
+An email is sent to the account with which the user registered their account.

 #### Orders